MuriloLCN/Simple-Draw/README.md

 Parameters:

-Int x, y: The coordinates of the top-left corner of the rectangle.
+Int x, y: The coordinates of the top-left corner of the rectangle if RECT_MODE is TOP_LEFT, or the center of the rectangle if RECT_MODE is CENTER.

 Int w,h: The width and height of the rectangle.